SincVAE: A new semi-supervised approach to improve anomaly detection on EEG data using SincNet and variational autoencoder: Experimental Assessment

-\paragraph{Model selection.} The model selection procedure for the CHB-MIT dataset follows the methodology applied to the Bonn dataset, with a critical adjustment to accommodate the specific structure of the CHB-MIT dataset.
+\paragraph{Model selection} The model selection procedure for the CHB-MIT dataset follows the methodology applied to the Bonn dataset, with a critical adjustment to accommodate the specific structure of the CHB-MIT dataset.
 Each subject in the CHB-MIT dataset is associated with multiple tracks, each approximately one hour in length.
-Thus, the 10-fold Cross Validation was substituted with a leave-one-out strategy tailored for this context, that will be referred as \textit{Leave-One-Track-Out}.
+Thus, the 10-fold cross validation was substituted with a leave-one-out strategy tailored for this context, that will be referred as \textit{leave-one-track-out}.
 In this approach, five randomly selected non-seizure tracks are used; four tracks are employed for training the model, and the remaining track serves as the test set.
-To maintain clarity and focus in the analysis, detailed results will be provided exclusively for Subject 1.
+To maintain clarity and focus in the analysis, detailed results will be provided exclusively for subject 1.

 The search space involved in this stage is reported in Table \ref{tab:chbmit_search_space}.
 To manage the increased computational effort of the model selection stage, necessitated by the larger dataset size, the search space was limited based on insights gained from the Bonn dataset analysis.
-Specifically, only larger kernel sizes were chosen, and the Tanh activation function was excluded due to its observed negative impact on performance.
 In particular, the total number of configuration explored was 210.

-Similar to the results obtained on the Bonn dataset, the configuration with the lowest mean MSE across the tracks showed notable overlap with several other configurations.
+Similar to the results obtained on the Bonn dataset, the configuration with the lowest mean MSE across the tracks showed notable overlap with several other configurations, requiring additional analyses using statistical hypothesis testing.
 Thus, only those configurations whose mean MSE falls within one standard deviation of the lowest mean MSE were retained for further analysis.
 After this filtering, the top 67 configurations were selected for further detailed analysis.

 By applying the Shapiro-Wilk test to the results of each configuration, and using a significance level of $\alpha = 0.05$, none of the configurations rejected the null hypothesis, suggesting that the data from all configurations can be considered normally distributed.
-Consequently, an ANOVA test \cite{kim2017understanding} was conducted using the same significance level.
+Consequently, an ANOVA test was conducted using the same significance level.
 This test also did not reject the null hypothesis, indicating that there were no significant differences among the configurations.
 This result implies that the performance across different configurations is statistically comparable under the conditions tested.

 Also for this dataset, the best configuration was identified from the 67 configurations selected by prioritizing a low model complexity.
 Thus, the latent space was fixed to 128, The Identity function was chosen as activation function, and 4 filters were used with a kernel size of 71 was chosen.